open-logic/open-logic/doc/intf/olo_intf_clk_meas.md

 ## Description

 This entity measures the frequency of a clock under the assumption that the frequency of the main-clock is exactly correct.
-Generally the system cock comes from PS, the block is useful to verify if other clock are set the correct frequency.
+Generally the system clock comes from PS, the block is useful to verify if other clocks are set to the correct frequency.

 This block contains _Open Logic_ clock crossings, refer to